Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Appendix

 \paragraph{Temperature} We compared several values of temperature from 0.005 to 5.0, and found that the performance decreased with increasing temperature, with $\tau = 0.005$ and $\tau = 0.05$ yielding similar results (Figure~\ref{fig:hyperparams}a).
 The value $\tau=0.5$ used in SimCLR \citep{chen2020simclr} performed less well.

 \paragraph{Cropping augmentation} Our data augmentation consisted of `cropping out' $t$ consecutive sentences.
+We used periods (`.') as sentence delimitators, and discarded sentences shorter than 100 characters and longer than 250 characters.
 We varied the number of consecutive sentences (decreasing the batch size accordingly, to make it fit into the GPU memory) and found that the performance generally decreased with $t$, with the optimal number being $t=2$ (Figure~\ref{fig:hyperparams}b).
 Note that in our sampling it was possible for the positive pair of text chunks to overlap (but not to coincide exactly).

 \paragraph{Masking augmentation} We also experimented with a masking augmentation that replaced a certain fraction of tokens in each input chunk with the BERT's special \texttt{[MASK]} token.
 This was done on top of the cropping augmentation.
 We found that masking led to deterioration of performance (Figure~\ref{fig:hyperparams}c).
 Using masking augmentation without cropping (i.e. forming positive pairs by applying two different masking patterns to the entire abstract) did not produce competitive results either.